learn-co-curriculum/dsc-lists-lab/README.md

 ## Summary

 In this lesson, we practiced working with lists in Python.
-We saw how to add and remove elements from a list, as well as select specific elements.
-Finally, we saw how to use a different data structure to calculate the number of unique elements in the list.
+We saw how to index lists to select specific elements, how to use list methods to change lists, and how to add and remove elements from a list.
+Finally, we saw how to use a set to calculate the number of unique elements in the list.